Acoustic Emission

 Another aspect about Predictive is shout about it!

-I now had evidence that the asset required remedial action in the near future, emails and conversations were held with the operations manager, production specialist, maintenance/engineering managers, maintenance planner, and our off site refurbishment partners.
+I now had evidence that this asset required remedial action in the near future, emails and conversations were held with the operations manager, production specialist, maintenance/engineering managers, maintenance planner, and our off site refurbishment partners.

 Everyone had a heads up... so we put a plan in place